-TDS is a measure of solid substances dissolved in water, including minerals, metals and organic material smaller than 2 microns.
+Total dissolved Solids (TDS) is a measure of solid substances dissolved in drinking water, including minerals, metals and organic material smaller than 2 microns.
 Larger particles are called Total Suspended Solids (TSS).
 The distinction is essential when shopping for water filters according to their micron filtration rating.

 Total dissolved solids are present in all untreated tap water — they occur naturally in the rock and mineral deposits found in underground aquifers and human-made sources from agricultural and road runoff to plumbing and wastewater discharge.